happybara-io/WorkflowBuddy/README.md

 ### Send an Outgoing Webhook/ HTTP Request

 Send data from your Slack Workflows to almost any service.
 You can trigger GitHub repos, Jenkins Builds, Salesforce actions, you name it.
+Read a bit more about the use cases on the site [HTTP Request Tool | Building on Slack](https://buildingonslack.com/docs/slack/slack-workflow-builder-http-request-tool/).

 ### Extract Values from JSON